david-drew/OpenVINO-Samples/Get_Started_OV.md

     `~/inference_engine_samples_build/intel64/Release/classification_sample_async -h`

-If desired, you can easily look at the image using the Eye of Gnome application (installed by default on Ubuntu systems):
+If desired, you can look at the original image using the Eye of Gnome application (installed by default on Ubuntu systems):

     `eog car.png`